-Among the 6,264 Japanese adults, our study showed two significant findings concerning the typical Japanese eating style, a SMS meal.
-First, when the frequency of SMS meals was objectively evaluated using dietary data, only a subset of individuals combined them frequently.
-Second, a higher frequency of SMS meals was associated with a higher percentage of nutrient adequacies.
+Among the 6,264 Japanese adults, our study showed two significant findings concerning the typical Japanese eating style, an SMS meal.
+One is that when the frequency of SMS meals was objectively evaluated using dietary data, only some individuals combined them frequently.
+The second finding is that the higher the frequency of SMS meals, the higher the percentage of nutrient adequacies.